NBA Mock Draft 2021: Updated Lottery Order & Pick Predictions

 “And so, what better way to be able to impact some very, very talented high-level young players that are going to be the next wave of NBA players and stars than to be able to catch them right now at this stage and be able to help mold and teach them not only just NBA terminology, but all the nuances and ins and outs of how to be a pro on and off the court?”
 Shaw explained to The Undefeated’s Marc Spears.
 “So that the next coach that gets them once they get to that level, will look at them and say, ‘This is the most prepared young man that I’ve had at this age or this stage because they’re getting a head start in terms of what it takes to be a pro.’”

-Here is a look at our latest NBA mock draft.
-The current order is based on the lottery odds and will be updated once the results are revealed.
+Here is a look at our updated mock draft with the final lottery order.

 NBA Mock Draft 2021